guan27/hw3-babythread/README.md

 `threadutils.h` defines the structure of `TCB_NODE`, and all the global variables you needed for implementing `scheduler.c` and `threefunctions.c`, but `threadutils.h` is lack of some macro's implementation.
 You job is to finish them.
 For more information, please check the comments in `threadutils.h`.

 ## 4. scheduler.c
 You need to implement `sighandler()` and `scheduler()` in `scheduler.c`, where `sighandler()` is "the sighandler" required in `sigaction()` system call and `scheduler()` is introduced in **1.
 Problem Description**.
-For more implementation details, please check the comments in `scheduler.c`.
+For more information, please check the comments in `scheduler.c`.

-"Context switch" may occur in two different scenarios 0.
-1.

 Here we introduce the rule of "context switch" in detail:
 0. "Context switch" means that function jumps back to `scheduler()`, `scheduler()` schedules next function in the circular linked-list to be executed.
 1. "Context switch" may occur in two different scenarios:
-	- After each iteration
+	- After each iteration in a function (see **5. threefunctions.c**)
-	- Signal caught(only consider SIGTSTP), timeslice reached
+	- Signal caught(only consider `SIGTSTP`), timeslice reached
-1. If you're doing "context switch" after each iteration, you shuold change the function you're executing at the end of each iteration.
+2. If you're doing "context switch" after each iteration, you shuold change the function you're executing at the end of each iteration.
-2. If you're doing "context switch" on signal caught or timeslice reached, you should check pending signals at the end of each iteration.
+3. If you're doing "context switch" on signal caught or timeslice reached, you should check pending signals at the end of each iteration.
 Once you have pending signal(s) you should do "context switch".
-3. Timeslice is set by `alarm(t)` where `t` is the timeslice length.
+4. Timeslice is set by `alarm(t)` where `t` is the timeslice length.
-4. If multiple signals is pending after one iteration, "context switch" should execute based on `SIGTSTP` first.
+5. If multiple signals is pending after one iteration, "context switch" should execute based on `SIGTSTP` first.

 ## 5. threefunctions.c
 0. FunctionName refers to BlackholeNumber, BinarySearch,or FibonacciSequence.